- Business & Community Economic Development

 The media makes it sound like women have reached equality.
 What's the truth?
 And how do you make the case quickly, i.e., in the time it takes for an elevator ride?
 In this interactive workshop, increase your knowledge of women’s stats today, share ideas for breaking the ceiling, and practice making a one-minute case explaining how achieving women’s equity benefits everyone.

 Understanding Disability & Advancing Access

 Our world is becoming increasingly rich and complex as more and more individuals become open about the challenges they face as people with disabilities.
 Whether the barrier is physical, academic, employment-related, or attitudinal, we are all responsible for understanding how barriers diminish access for some University community members.
 In this workshop, participants learn strategies for advancing access for everyone on our campuses.

 Participants complete at least six hours of 'service' related to equity and diversity work in their unit, department, student organization or other venue.
 Participants consult with OED’s Director of Education or the Education Program Manager at OEDed@umn.edu about the parameters, expectations, and completion of this component.

-OED staff will facilitate Dialogue Circles for Certificate participants who completed the Core Curriculum.
-Those who have completed all 6 core workshops will be invited via email to participate.
-The Dialogue Circles will meet over the course of nine months—September, October, November, December, January, February, March, April and May—and will be capped at 15 participants, so more than one Circle may run during the year on the Minneapolis and St. Paul campus.
+OED staff will facilitate Dialogue Circles for Certificate participants who completed the ten Certificate Program Workshops.
+The Dialogue Circles will meet over the course of nine months—September, October, November, December, January, February, March, April and May.
+Circles are capped at 18 participants, and more than one Circle will run during the year on the Minneapolis and St. Paul campus.

 For any other questions about the Certificate Program, please contact Wendy at OEDed@umn.edu, 612-624-0594